 Here's another tribute to the transformative power of a good throw pillow and wall art combo.
 The sofa setup looks like it could belong inside of the painting, with a similar gold, beige, gray, and pale blue color scheme.
 And as we get further into the living room, the color palette becomes dominated by contrasting shades of magenta and bubblegum pink.
 It all works together because of the leather caramel sling chairs, gray coffee table, and salmon-hued floor lamp.

 Victorian Meets Mod

-Electic decorating doesn't have to entail wild print-mixing.
+Eclectic decorating doesn't have to entail wild print-mixing.
 Don't get us wrong, we love a good floral throw sitting adjacent to a leopard one, but if that's not your cup of tea, try playing with different shapes and materials while sticking to one anchor color.
 As evidenced above, you can stay true to a tight color palette while still featuring a ton of design traditions for plenty of excitement and intrigue.
-Though the Victorian era architecture lends itself to more traditional pieces, the mod armchair, casually leaning contemporary art, shabby chic slipcover sofa, vases, and modern coffee table and pendant light all look right at home.
+Though the Victorian era architecture lends itself to more traditional pieces, the mod armchair, casually leaning contemporary art, shabby chic slipcover sofa, vases, modern coffee table, and pendant light all look right at home.

 Shabby-Chic Meets Contemporary

 We love how this space incorporates rustic, shabby chic pieces that exude a ton of history and personality while still managing to look grown-up, refined, and photo-ready.
 One of the ways this is accomplished is through the thoughtfully placed decorative items, the eye-catching traditional figurative portrait, and, most transformative, the fresh white paint.
 The finished product is a family-friendly living room that cleans up nicely.